12th edition of Systema Naturae

 The 12th edition of Systema Naturae was the last edition of Systema Naturae to be overseen by its author, Carl Linnaeus.
-It was published by Laurentius Salvius in Holmiæ (Stockholm) in three volumes, with parts appearing from 1766 to 1768.
+It was published by Laurentius Salvius in Holmia (Stockholm) in three volumes, with parts appearing from 1766 to 1768.
 It contains many species not covered in the previous edition, the 10th edition which was the starting point for zoological nomenclature.

 Starting point

 Only five editions of Systema Naturae were written by Linnaeus himself, namely the first, second, sixth, tenth and twelfth.
 When a "starting point" for zoological nomenclature was first considered, in the Strickland Code of 1843, the 12th edition of Systema Naturae was chosen, so that any names which Linnaeus had altered from previous editions would be recorded in their final state.
 It was later replaced by the 10th edition as the starting point for most zoological nomenclature.
 The starting point for most names in botanical nomenclature is the 1753 work Species Plantarum.